syncfusion/blazor-docs/src/buttons/radio-button/index.md

 # Overview

-The **RadioButton** is a graphical user interface element that allows you to select only one option from the choices.
+The **Radio Button** is a graphical user interface element that allows you to select only one option from the choices.
 It contains checked and unchecked states.

 ## Key Features